 |5 ec||Archaeological Theory (1 course)|

 |10 ec||Electives (2 courses)|

-Your focus area, your career profile, and thesis subject determine your specialisation and your eventual area of expertise.
+Your career profile, region focus area, and thesis subject determine your specialisation and your eventual area of expertise.

 Some of the courses